 This policy summarizes the different types of cookies we use on the Websites, together with their respective purpose and duration (i.e. how long each cookie will remain on your device) and how to prevent and/or delete cookies.

-Except for cookies necessary for the functioning of the Websites, we will place cookies only if you have allowed us to do so by pressing the “Agree” button in the Cookie Information on the top-page of our Websites.
+Except for cookies necessary for the functioning of the Websites, we will place cookies only if you have allowed us to do so by pressing the “Agree” button in the Cookie Information on the bottom of our Website.
 Please note that if you do not allow us to place cookies or disable the cookies that we use, this may impact your user experience while on the Websites.
-If you want to change your settings at any time, you can return to the top-page of our Websites and use the “allow” or “do not allow” buttons.
-You may also disable cookies by using your browser settings, please be referred to “How to prevent and/or delete cookies” below.
+You may also change your settings and disable cookies by using your browser settings, please be referred to “How to prevent and/or delete cookies” below.

 What are cookies?

-Cookies are files or pieces of information that may be stored on your computer (or other internet enabled devices, such as a smartphone or tablet) when you visit a website.
+Cookies are files or pieces of information that may be stored on your computer (or other internet enabled devices, such as a smartphone or tablet) when you visit a Website, such as a small text file, which the Web Site you are visiting saves on your local computer.
 A cookie will usually contain the name of the website from which the cookie originated, the “lifetime” of the cookie (i.e. how long it will remain on your device), and a value, which is usually a randomly generated unique number.

-The Websites use strictly necessary cookies which are essential to make the Websites work correctly and are strictly necessary in order to enable you to move around the Websites and use its features.
+The Websites use strictly necessary cookies which are essential to make the Websites work correctly and are strictly necessary in order to enable you to move around the Website and use its features.

 Cookies used on the Websites